alvisinjapan/alvisinjapan/README.md

 - 👋 Hi, I’m @alvisinjapan
-- 👀 I’m interested in hard rock/metal music and language.
+- 👀 I’m interested in hard rock/metal music and (human) language.
+I'm currently fronting a Deep Purple cover band in Tokyo.
-- 🌱 I’m currently learning CSS and HTML.
+- 🌱 I’m currently learning CSS and HTML with #100devs.
 - 💞️ I’m looking to find a study partner to grind together.
 - 📫 To reach me, just drop me a DM here or on twitter (@Alvisyu1)